-But did you ever realize that your brain also has tastes, likes and dislikes, etc. simply because your brain is nothing but you?
+But did you ever realise that your brain also has tastes, likes and dislikes, etc. simply because your brain is nothing but you?
 If the answer is no then the next few tricks are definitely for you.

 When I say learning I am not only talking about studies but any kind of study, a hobby or a skill etc.

 Learning is not a one-step process.
 If we look carefully it depends on a number of factors.
 Some can be easily controlled and some can’t be.

 #1 Involve Senses

 Our brain has a habit of associating information with all the senses (touch, hear, see etc.) that we have.